JamesLowther/blog/Writeups/ENOWARS 7.md

 --7a9bf3531b4f35a4f2f3cf4f0865b2e3--
 ```

 What's interesting here is the XML file that was being uploaded.
-It looked like they were exploiting an XXE injection, which allows misconfigured XML parsers to view files on the filesystem.
+It looked like they were exploiting an XXE injection, which allows for misconfigured XML parsers to view files on the filesystem.
 In the attacker's case, they were reading the contents of the file at `/service/grades/68518_9756b1161f58cb5c1dd67633666c6674`.

 Looking at this we did what any good hacker would do, so we stole it.

-The "Courses" page allowed you to upload an XML file which was meant to contain course data, so this was the likely vector for our injection.
+The "Courses" page allowed you to upload an XML file that was meant to contain course data, so this was the likely vector for our injection.

 > [!Todo]
 > Our goal was split into three parts: